Teaching English in Spain: Living in Spain

 Language in Spain

 Anyone thinking about teaching English in Spain should consider learning Spanish.
-With Spanish being such a widely used language, its lessons are fairly easy to find in most areas of the North America.
+With Spanish being such a widely used language, lessons are fairly easy to find in most areas of North America.
 Here are some examples of common and useful Spanish phrases:

-Thank You - Hello, my name is ________
+Gracias. - Hello, my name is ________.

-Hola, me llamo _______ - How much is it?
+Hola, me llamo _______. - How much is it?

-¿Cuánto es él? - Where is …?
+Cuánto cuesta? - Where is …?

 ¿Dónde está…? - Where are we on the map?